DavidMurrayP2P/PhotonPowerZero/FDM/README.md

 These must be single cell 3.7V Lipo batteries.
 I have had success with 4400mAH as a capacity.
 You musto only buy from a trusted supplier.
 Adafruit, Core Electronics.
 DO NOT buy LiPo from ebay or ali express vendors.
  - https://www.adafruit.com/product/354
  - https://core-electronics.com.au/polymer-lithium-ion-battery-4400mah.html

+Many vendors may reverse the polarity of their LiPo Batteries.
+Do not take any risks or shortcuts here.